-- a.
-Professorial Ranks - i.
+- i.
 Promotions are granted by the Board of Trustees upon the recommendation of the President, who consults as necessary with the Dean of the Faculty/Vice President for Academic Affairs, the Associate Dean of the Faculty (faculty affairs), ATC and PC, and the Chair of the department concerned.
 Except in the case of the Library faculty, ATC's and PC's role in promotion is limited to full-time and shared tenure-track appointments to professorial ranks. - ii.
-Faculty may stand for promotion at their discretion.
-Consideration for promotion may be initiated by the Department Chair in consultation with the Associate Dean of the Faculty (faculty affairs) or PC.
+Faculty may stand for promotion to Professor at their discretion.
+Consideration for promotion to Professor may be initiated by the Department Chair or Program Director in consultation with the Associate Dean of the Faculty (faculty affairs) or PC.
 The Associate Dean of the Faculty (faculty affairs) in consultation with the Dean of the Faculty/Vice President for Academic Affairs may also decide to nominate a candidate for promotion consideration.
 In such a case, the department is obliged to consider the candidate's credentials and to present its recommendation to PC.
 Nomination by the Associate Dean of the Faculty (faculty affairs) for such consideration does not presuppose a successful outcome for the candidate.
 The Associate Dean of the Faculty (faculty affairs) may initiate promotional consideration in the case of Department Chairs.
-The Department Chair or the Associate Dean of the Faculty (faculty affairs) shall indicate the consultation procedures employed within the department when recommending a promotion. - iii.
+The Department Chair, the Program Director, or the Associate Dean of the Faculty (faculty affairs) shall detail the consultation procedures employed within the department when recommending a promotion.

+- iii.
 In the case of a promotion candidate appointed 100 percent to an ID program, the ID Program Director shall perform those functions normally assumed by a Department Chair, and faculty on the ID PPC shall be consulted and shall write letters.
 All these letters shall be forwarded to PC. - iv.
 For proportional tenure-track faculty appointments that are shared between two departments, a department and an ID program or two ID programs, PC will secure information concerning a candidate from all members of the ID Program Personnel Committee(s) and from all faculty in the department(s) involved.
 The Department Chair will represent the department's position and the Program Director(s) (or PPC Chair if the Director is the candidate) will represent the Program(s) position. - v.
 Candidates being considered for promotion shall be sent a written notice by the Chair of PC that they are candidates for promotion. - vi.
 All full-time faculty and those holding shared appointments in the departments concerned and in at least their third year of service (in ranks defined in Part One, Article VI [Appointments to the Faculty], Sections A [Tenure-Track Appointments] and E [Non-Tenure-Track Appointments], number 2b [Artistor Writer-in-Residence] shall be consulted and shall write letters to the Chair.
-The Department Chair must also request letters from Program Directors and from other Department Chairs if the candidate has offered courses in other programs or departments.
+In consultation with the candidate, the Department Chair may request letters from program directors and other chairs if the candidate's affiliation with, or contribution to, another program or department has been especially consequential.
+If the candidate holds a proportional appointment, colleagues from both departments/programs must evaluate the candidate.
 Individuals writing letters of evaluation for the candidate shall clearly state whether they do or do not recommend promotion, and why, according to the criteria for continued service.
 The Chair's letter shall present the Chair's individual position as well as the department's.
 All these letters shall be forwarded to PC.